stianlagstad/chimeraviz/README.md

 - All chromosomes with cytoband information
 - Fusion events as links between locations in chromosomes (with gene names, if there is enough space in the plot)
 - Red links indicate intrachromosomal fusions, while blue links indicate interchromosomal fusions
 - The widths of each link varies according to how many reads support the fusion event.
-See the `plotCircle()` documentation for more detail on how this is computed
+See the `plot_circle()` documentation for more detail on how this is computed

 See how to build this plot in the package vignette: [Building the overview plot](https://bioconductor.org/packages/release/bioc/vignettes/chimeraviz/inst/doc/chimeraviz-vignette.html#building-the-overview-plot).

 ### Fusion reads plot

 The fusion reads plot is a way to visualize the reads supporting a fusion event mapped to the putative fusion sequence.
 Many fusion finders report a putative fusion sequence, and by mapping reads to this sequence visualize how well the fusion event is supported.
-The function `plotFusionReads()` will, given enough data, produce a plot like this one:
+The function `plot_fusion_reads()` will, given enough data, produce a plot like this one:

 ![fusion reads plot](https://raw.githubusercontent.com/stianlagstad/chimeraviz/master/fusion-reads-plot.png)